5 Common Roofing Scams (And How To Spot Them)

 It’s completely normal for roofing contractors to request a modest sum upfront as a down payment to guarantee their work on your roof.
 This is typically to cover the cost of materials.
 However, the sum they request should not exceed 20% of the projected overall bill.
 Anything over is a sign you’re about to get scammed.

-How the Roofing scam works
+How the Roofing Scam Works

 Time and time again, homeowners fall prey to the schemes of dishonest roofers.
 These roof repair scams are all about timing.
 Many times you’re the most liable to be courted by scammers when you’re most vulnerable and eager to find a roofing contractor.